-The most commonly selected factor was the 'Availability of accessible terminal equipment', which was chosen by 25 of the 27 respondents (AT, BE, BG, CZ, CY, DE, EL, IE, FI, FR, HR, IT, HU, ME, MT, NL, NO, PL, PT, RO, SI, SK, SE, TR and UK).
-A majority of the NRAs in the sample also selected 'Price' and 'Accessibility of customer support services' (215 and 196 of the 27 respondents respectively).
-There appeared to be less consensus about the importance of the other factors (highlighted by circa 4-15 NRAs)7.
+The most commonly selected factor was the 'Availability of accessible terminal equipment', which was chosen by 25 of the 27 respondents that answered to this issue (AT, BE, BG, CZ, CY, DE, EL, IE, FI, FR, HR, IT, HU, ME, MT, NL, NO, PL, PT, RO, SI, SK, SE, TR and UK).
+A majority of the NRAs in the sample also selected 'Price' and 'Accessibility of customer support services' (21 and 19 of the 27 respondents respectively).
+There appeared to be less consensus about the importance of the other factors (highlighted by circa 4-15 NRAs).